doctorandrewbrown/community-appliances/README.md

 * Choose the Free Tiny Turtle plan.
 * Click the "Select Region" button and select a data centre from the dropdown.
 * Confirm the new database instance by clicking "Create instance" button.
-* The value for the database url provided above is then used as the Heroku configvar named
+* The database url provided in the step above is then used as the value of the Heroku configvar named
 ```bash
 DATABASE_URL
 ```